Four Dwellings Primary Academy

 We are committed to working in partnership with our parents and carers and our wider community.
 We work in school and with our parents to always have the best interests of our children at our heart.
 We work to maintain an open and respectful dialogue with our parents, carers and other partners in order to benefit the children.
-Our community room is open daily to encourage parents and members of our local community to come and work with us in supporting our children.

 We also work to develop the 'school within the community' and work with our partners in Academies Enterprise Trust cluster and other Local Authority partners and businesses to achieve our aims.